creativescala/doodle/docs/src/main/mdoc/index.md

 ## Guides

-@ref[Using the Image library](image/index.md) is the easiest way to get started drawing with Doodle.
+@ref:[Using the Image library](image/index.md) is the easiest way to get started drawing with Doodle.

-@ref[Using the tagless final algebras](algebra/index.md) allows access to features that are specific to a backend.
+@ref:[Using the tagless final algebras](algebra/index.md) allows access to features that are specific to a backend.

 ## Concepts

-Understanding @ref[core concepts](concepts/index.md) in Doodle will help make sense of the library.
+Understanding @ref:[core concepts](concepts/index.md) in Doodle will help make sense of the library.

 *TODO*: layout, bounding boxes, and origins; paths; styles; debug